shervinafshar/Persian-HIG/PersianHIG_EN_Main4_Chapter2.md

 Also, the localized applications that store future dates in *Hijri Qamari* should be able to take into account the possible change of the physical day representing the date and dynamically adjust their behavior.
 Calendar focused applications need even more capabilities, details of which are beyond this document.

-7.  **Applications that deal with date should support all Iranian calendars.**
+**Rule 7: Applications that deal with date should support all Iranian calendars.**

-8.  **Applications that deal with date and calendar should be able to handle multiple simultaneous calendars and dynamically changing the active and default calendars.**
+**Rule 8: Applications that deal with date and calendar should be able to handle multiple simultaneous calendars and dynamically changing the active and default calendars.**

-9.  **Date entry field should be capable of accepting date input in any of the official calendars in Iran regardless of the currently active or default calendar.**
+**Rule 9: Date entry field should be capable of accepting date input in any of the official calendars in Iran regardless of the currently active or default calendar.**

-10. **Applications that store future dates in *Hijri Qamari* should be able to cope with possible change in the physical day representing the date.**
+**Rule 10: Applications that store future dates in *Hijri Qamari* should be able to cope with possible change in the physical day representing the date.**

-\
-\

-#### .1.4.3.Week {.western dir="LTR"}
+#### 2.4.3.
+Week

 The start of the week and weekend holidays in Iran is different from the countries using Gregorian calendar and is very similar to the most of the other Islamic countries.
 The start of the week is Saturday in Iran and based on the local rules in different offices, the duration of the weekend holiday is either one, one and a half or two days.
 The actual holidays are: Friday, half of Thursday and Friday, Thursday and Friday or Friday and Saturday.
 The latter is used in the offices of the foreign companies or institutions.